Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 |weighted avg|   0.66    |  0.63  |   0.64   | 16235   |

-Although the precision for class 3 and 4 are relatively low, their recall are high, which means that **our model is good at capturing all the high reiview count recipes, without missing too many of them, but at the same time, it makes too many false positive, misclassify low review count recipes into high review count categories.** The trade off is acceptaible.
+Although the precision for classes 3 and 4 is relatively low, their recall is high, which means that **our model is good at capturing all the high review count recipes, without missing too many of them, but at the same time, it makes too many false positive, misclassify low review count recipes into high review count categories.** The trade-off is acceptable.
 The accuracy of our final model is 63%, which is better than our baseline model.
 Overall, our final model is an improvement over the baseline model.

 <br>

 <iframe src="figures/final_feature.html" width=800 height=600 frameBorder=0></iframe>

 We can gain insights into our model's feature importance by visualization.
-Feature importance highlights the extent to which our engineered feature contributes to help the model's classification decision.
+Feature importance highlights the extent to which our engineered feature contributes to helping the model's classification decision.
 A higher importance score indicates that the feature plays a more significant role in classifying recipes.
 We can see from the plot that certain features have a very high importance to the model.
 Specifically, the `review` feature corresponds to features numbered from 21-50.
 Recall that we use a list of manually created sentiment words for simple sentiment analysis.
 The result of the visualization above indicates that certain sentiment words are particularly useful in helping the model to make accurate predictions.

 Below, we present the top 10 most useful sentiment words for feature engineering in our classification model: